jihoon3/python_raytracing/README.md

 to the [Blinn-Phong shading model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model).
 - _specular_ (numpy array).
 3 dimensional float32 numpy array (RGB) representing the **specular** of the light according to the [Blinn-Phong shading model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model).
+- _intensity_ (int or float).
+The intensity constant of the light.
+This constant is used to calculate the illumination factor which adjusts the Blinn-Phong calculated rgb pixel value.
+If the object lies within distance `intensity**0.5` of the light, it is illuminated as per Blinn-Phong, but if it lies further away, it is illuminated less and less (inversely proportional to the square of the distance).

 ***Note*** the act of creating an instance of a Light will automatically register it to the SceneInterface instance (see the SceneInterface section below for more information).
 Moreover, if a light instance is edited (e.g. location